Antoxyde/cryptopals/README.md

 ## Tests
 I decided to organize the challenges by tests, so you can easily filter them using cargo.
-For example, type `cargo test set01` to run all the set01 challenges's test, or `cargo test ch1` to get only the challenge 1's test.
+For example, you can type `cargo test set01` to run all set01 challenges's tests, or `cargo test ch1` to run only challenge 1's test.

 ## Actual crypto code
-In doing these challenges, i decided to make my own ctf crypto lib, so most of the crypto code is not in this repo.
+While doing these challenges, i decided to make my own ctf crypto library, so most of the crypto code is not in this repo.
-You can find it here : https://git.antoxyde.fr/Antoxyde/cryptoctf This repo contains only the usage of the library to solve cryptopals challenges.
+You can find it here : https://git.antoxyde.fr/Antoxyde/cryptoctf This repo only contains the use of this library to solve cryptopals challenges.

-## Todo :
-- Nothing atm, just focusing on the next challenges :P

 ## Stage 1: Basics